-In addition to our primary analysis detailed above, we add a secondary set of empirical tests focused on changes in participative institutions at the town level between 1300 to 1500.
-This set of analyses is meant to evaluate empirical support for the transmission mechanisms outlined in our theoretical framework.
+In addition to our primary analysis, we add a secondary set of empirical tests focused on changes in participative institutions at the town level between 1300 to 1500.
+These analyses are meant to evaluate empirical support for the transmission mechanisms outlined in our theory.

 Here, we focus on a binary dependent variable based on data compiled by Wahl (2016b): introduction of participative elections (1300-1500).
-This variable is equal to 1 for towns that newly adopted local participative elections during the 1300-1500 period; 0 otherwise.
-Note that "participative elections" in medieval Germany did not refer to a participatory democracy with full voting rights for all citizens.
-Instead, such elections consisted of contests for the city council or other local offices, usually with limited public participation.
-That said, even these forms of "moderate" citizen participation are still indicative of important changes in political institutions and norms.
+This variable is equal to 1 for towns that newly adopted local participative elections during the 1300-1500 period; 0 otherwise.19 Note that "participative elections" in medieval Germany did not refer to a participatory democracy with full voting rights for all citizens.
+Instead, such elections consisted of contests for the town council or other local offices, usually with limited public participation.
+That said, even these forms of "moderate" citizen participation are still indicative of important changes in political institutions and norms.20

-Because our unit of analysis in this component of the empirics is the town-an organizational unit that existed long before and after the time period that we investigate-additional control variables are available for many different points in time.
-Thus, we account for a large number of socioeconomic and geographic factors that could have an impact on early democratic development.
+Because our unit of analysis here is the town-an organizational unit that existed long before and after the time period that we investigate-additional control variables are available for different points in time for several units.
+Thus, we account for several socioeconomic and geographic factors that could have an impact on early democratic development.